JoeWongSolutions/coloradoTrip/documents/Itinerary.md

 * Flight
    * Board Flight in Lambert at 12:45 pm
    * Arrive at DIA at 2:07 pm
-* Estimated Bus to Hotel: $12
+* Estimated travel time from DIA to Hotel, 1 hour 34 minutes
 * Welcome Dinner at [The Greenbriar Inn](http://www.greenbriarinn.com) at 7:30
     * Estimated travel time from Hotel to Dinner, 9 min
-    * Estimate travel time bak to hotel, 42 min
+    * Estimate travel time back to hotel, 42 min

 ## Day 2 (Wedding Day)
 * Breakfast at [Lucile's](https://www.luciles.com/)